-Homework will be monitored by the Senior Management Team through Book Scrutinies, and in planning time, to ensure that this policy is followed.
-Homework should be put into the relevant subject exercise books.
+Homework will be monitored by the Senior Management Team through Tapestry scrutiny, and in planning time, to ensure that this policy is followed.
+Homework should be put into the relevant subject exercise books if paper copies are given and received.
 If Homework is research, or learning facts, then the teachers should annotate in the child's book.
 A clear pattern of Homework should be seen when looking through books.